 - Add the flour to the butter/sugar mix and combined together until it forms a gooey mixture

 - Add the one egg and stir into the mixture.
 Add the other egg and stir all together.
-The mixture should be slight runny but still have a slight stiffness
+Then add the apple and cinnamon

-- Put the mixture into the cake tin and place in the over for 30- 40 minuets until golden brown.
+- Put the mixture into the cake tin and place in the over for 30- 40 minutes until golden brown.